 There are so many foundations out there—each one promising something new and different.
 There's Laura Mercier's Candleglow Soft Luminous Foundation ($48), which has a serum-like consistency and offers lit-from-within benefits.
 Charlotte Tilbury's Magic Foundation ($44) is thicker, but it also boasts transformative color-correcting and coverage.
-Not to mention, all the BB, CC, and DD formulas that have are mainstay on our shelves.
+Not to mention, all the BB and CC formulas that have are a mainstay on our shelves.
 Though the massive number of products we’re inundated with may seem overwhelming, there are a few varieties that are worth investigating—and applying—to your heart’s content.
 All you need is an expert makeup artist to explain when to use each one… But guess what?
 We did that for you.

 Keep scrolling for the right foundation to use at each time during the day and night.

 At this point, you’re waking up and getting ready to go to work.
 If you’re like me, you’re already firmly planted at your desk.
 But hey, we can’t all be morning people.
-Kira Nasrat, celebrity makeup artist and Violet Grey brand ambassador, recommends starting your day with Laura Mercier’s Tinted Moisturizer ($44).
+Kira Nasrat, celebrity makeup artist and Violet Grey brand ambassador, recommends starting your day with Laura Mercier’s Tinted Moisturizer ($46).
 "It's super moisturizing and gives you the I woke up like this effect," she explains.
 It doesn’t feel sticky or heavy (which is a terrible feeling in the morning), and it won't look unflattering under fluorescent lighting.

 The day is winding down, so you're going to need a feel-good product that covers.
-"The most natural-looking foundation is Koh Gen Do's Aqua Foundation ($62)," Nasrat adds.
+"The most natural-looking foundation is Koh Gen Do's Aqua Foundation ($70)," Nasrat adds.
 I can attest to that—it genuinely feels nice and soothing as you apply it.
 She continues, "I love that it's sheer and lightweight, but gives a really pretty dewy glow.
 With just one layer, you even out your skin and it looks fresh, even at the end of the day."

 Now that you've got your foundation game down, learn about the exact skincare routine you need, based on your skin type.